 Named the first Head Coach of Seattle Sounders FC on December 16, 2008, Sigi Schmid is the winningest coach in MLS history.
-Since 1999, Schmid’s teams have won nine major titles, including two MLS Cups.
+Since 1999, Schmid’s teams have won 11 major titles, including two MLS Cups.
 After the most successful campaign in franchise history in 2014, Schmid inked a multi-year extension that will see him manage the Rave Green for years to come.

 Schmid also guided Sounders FC to its fourth Lamar Hunt U.S. Open Cup title in 2014.
 The Rave Green won a record three-straight titles from 2009-11, becoming the first team in 42 years to win back-to-back-to-back championships.
 Last season’s 3-1 extra time win at Philadelphia was the club’s first title captured on the road and tied the record for most Open Cup championships by an MLS side.
 The run began in 2009 with a 2-1 road win at D.C.
 United, followed by a 2-1 home win against the Columbus Crew to claim the 2010 title.
-In 2011, Sounders FC made history with a 2-0 win over the Chicago Fire in front of a record crowd on the Xbox Pitch at CenturyLink Field.
+In 2011, Sounders FC made history with a 2-0 win over the Chicago Fire in front of a then record crowd on the Xbox Pitch at CenturyLink Field.

 Schmid joined Sounders FC in its inaugural campaign after leading the Columbus Crew to its first MLS Cup and Supporters’ Shield, earning MLS Coach of the Year honors in 2008.